xiaoyu-iid/Comp20-semester-project/README.md

 - We will collect user performance data (including scores, progress in the game, etc.) on the server.

         Utilizing: Server-side data persistence
+- We would ask for user’s Google accounts for secure log-in.

+        Utilizing: use Google Identity Platform API
-- We will store username and profile pictures locally.
+- We will store user-selected username and profile pictures locally.

         Utilizing: Client-side data persistence
 - We would create the game with a Javascript API.
 We will provide fancy animations of shapes falling and popping after being matched.